Household with Light at Home Oaxaca. Photographer: Fernando Franco

 KEY ASPECTS OF LUZ EN CASA OAXACA

-• Luz en Casa Oaxaca was possible due to an innovative Public-Private Partnership for Development, with which have added support and resources enough.
+• The start of Luz en Casa Oaxaca was possible thanks to an innovative Public-Private Partnership for Development, with which have added support and resources enough.

-• With Luz en Casa Oaxaca we have promoted a new delivery model to provide sustainable and affordable electricity by introducing the third generation photovoltaic technology in the most backward communities
+• With Luz en Casa Oaxaca we have promoted the introduction of the third generation photovoltaic technology in the most backward communities

 • We have also promoted the creation of a committess network with members of those communities that can be used for other social interventions